Flora of Italy: Biodiversity

-Italy is one of the richest European countries in both plant and animal biodiversity, with a population very rich in endemic forms.
+Italy is one of the richest European countries in both plant and animal biodiversity, with a population very rich in endemic forms, and has the highest level of biodiversity of both animal and plant species within the European Union.
 During the Pleistocene glaciations, the Italian territory remained largely free of ice, which allowed the flora and fauna to survive, something that did not happen in the central-northern areas of the continent, and the retreat of the great glaciers has left glacial relict fauna in some mountain locations.

 The Italian territory extends over about 10° of latitude, therefore, while remaining in the context of temperate climates without extremes of heat, cold or aridity, the climatic difference between the north and the south of the country is not at all negligible, going from the nival climates of the Alpine peaks, to the cool semi-continental temperate climate of the Po Valley, to the Mediterranean climate of the central-southern coasts and the islands.
 Italy is predominantly hilly and mountainous in nature of the territory, which has caused a proliferation of ecological niches, close in space but very diversified.